 Treatment for Constipation in Snakes

-If you suspect your snake is constipated, start by bathing it in warm water in your snake tub.
+If you suspect your snake is constipated, start by bathing it in warm water in a tub.
 Allow your snake to soak for 10 to 15 minutes.

-Soaking in warm water will help soften any fecolith or urates that are blocking the exit and allow the waste to come out smoothly.
-A warm water bath can also help your snake relax, making it easier for it to pass an uncomfortable and painful stool.
+Soaking in warm water will soften any fecolith or urates, allowing the waste to leave smoothly.
+A warm water bath can also help your snake relax, making it easier for it to pass a hardened stool.

-Check your snake’s bedding as well.
-Certain types of bedding such as sand crushed walnut tend to absorb atmospheric moisture, making the air drier.
+Check your snake’s bedding.
+Certain types of bedding, such as sand crushed walnut, tend to absorb atmospheric moisture, making the air drier.

 To raise the humidity of your snake terrarium, consider substrates that hold humidity well, such as cypress mulch.
 Changing the location of your terrarium to somewhere away from direct sunlight or an air conditioning vent can also help.

 Snakes that are partially paralyzed due to metabolic bone disease will have to be soaked and massaged daily to avoid the buildup of waste.
-If your snake shows no signs of improvement, take it to a herp vet as soon as possible.
+If your snake shows no signs of improvement, take it to a herp vet.

-Avoid trying to administer enemas or laxatives yourself without consulting your vet as many products in the market can be fatal for your snake.
-Moreover, reptiles may require a much lower dose than most mammals.
+Avoid trying to administer enemas or laxatives yourself without consulting your vet as many products can be fatal for snakes.
+Moreover, snakes may require a much lower dose than most mammals.